awslabs/aws-service-catalog-products/governance-at-scale-account-factory/account-creation-notifier-cfh-handler/v1/README.md

 ### Subscription
 *Type:* AWS::SNS::Subscription
-*Description:* A subscription to the provided SNS topic
+*Description:* A subscription to the provided SNS topic that will trigger the **Function** AWS Lambda Function
 ### Permission
 *Type:* AWS::Lambda::Permission
-*Desciption:* The permission that allows the provided SNS topic to invoke the AWS Lambda function
+*Desciption:* The permission that allows the provided SNS topic to invoke the **Function** AWS Lambda function
 ### Function
 *Type:* AWS::Lambda::Function
 *Description:* An AWS Lambda function the relays messages from the provided SNS topic to the provided HTTP POST endpoint
 ### Role
 *Type:* AWS::IAM::Role
-*Description:* An IAM role used as the execution role for the AWS Lambda function
+*Description:* An IAM role used as the execution role for the **Function** AWS Lambda function